 Pastoral Guidelines: Fasting

-Rev. Dr. Stanley S. Harakas
+Rev. Dr. Stanley S. Harakas of blessed memory

 Archbishop Iakovos Professor of Orthodox Theology, Emeritus, Holy Cross Greek Orthodox School of Theology